JMunoz610/AUV_Cerulean/README.md

-# AUV Payload Module Integration: Cerulean Side-Scan Sonar on SeaBeaver III
+# AUV Payload Module Integration: Cerulean Side-Scan Sonar on SeaBeaver III (Aug 2025 - Dec 2025)

 ## Motivation
 Autonomous Underwater Vehicles (AUVs) are powerful tools for seafloor mapping and habitat assessment, but high-resolution sonar payloads are often expensive and difficult to integrate.